Texas Driving with Disability

 If you want “communication impediment” to be included in TLETS:

 - Have your doctor, psychologist, or non-physician mental health professional complete form VTR-216.
 Present this form when you register your vehicle.

 If you are a law enforcement officer, you can access the Driving with Autism training in TCOLE.
 This training is available to all Texas law enforcement interested in learning more about conditions that may make communicating effectively with an officer more difficult.
 The training includes more detailed information on what constitutes a communication impediment and practical tips for successful communication.

 A communication impediment is anything that may impact someone’s ability to understand, hear, or use spoken language to communicate with someone else.
 Common diagnoses associated with this include:

 - Parkinson’s Disease

-If you are interested in learning more about the history of the Driving with Autism Initiative, as well as tips on how to bring it to your state, check out the following resources:
+If you are interested in learning more about the history of the Texas Driving with Disability program, as well as tips on how to bring it to your state, check out the following resources:

 - Public Service Announcement - Communication Impediment Driver License Designation

 - Public Service Announcement – Communication Impediment Driver License Designation in American Sign Language